marcor0311/Summary-Libraries-VR/README.md

 ### Recommendations
 I recommend to start with Agora for 2D spaces before trying Agora for 3D spaces for a better understanding of the library.

-#### What is Agora
-An introduction to the Agora SDK 4 and its capabilities for real-time communication.

 #### Agora for 2D Spaces
 [Unity Agora SDK 4 with UI 2D Repository](https://github.com/marcor0311/unity-agora-sdk-4-with-ui-for-2d-spaces)